 Graphs are used for continuous variables such as time, parasite counts etc. Charts rather than graphs are used for non-continuous variables such as sex or educational level.

-The x axis is generally the method of classification of the variable (age, year, etc.); the y axis generally measures frequency.
-See Figure 4a.
+The variable (age, year, etc.) is usually classified along the x axis; the y axis is the axis generally used for measures of frequency.
+See Figure 3a.